 The accompanying unaudited interim combined financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America for interim combined financial information.
 Accordingly, they do not include all the information and footnotes required by accounting principles generally accepted in the United States of America for complete combined financial statements.
-In the opinion of management, they contain all adjustments, consisting only of normal recurring adjustments, which management considers necessary to present fairly the financial position as of September 30, 2006 and December 31, 2005; and the results of operations and cash flows for the nine month periods ended September 30, 2006 and 02005.
-The results of operations for the full year due to seasonality of portions of TNT LP's business and maintenance activities.
+In the opinion of management, they contain all adjustments, consisting only of normal recurring adjustments, which management considers necessary to present fairly the financial position as of September 30, 2006 and December 31, 2005; and the results of operations and cash flows for the nine month periods ended September 30, 2006 and 2005.
+The results of operations for the nine months ended September 30, 2006 should not be taken as indicative of the results to be expected for the full year due to seasonality of portions of TNT LP's business and maintenance activities.
 The interim combined financial statements should be read in conjunction with TNT LP's combined financial statements and notes for the year ended December 31, 2005.